srobotta/moodle-database-presets/choice/README.md

 }
 ```

-Remove or add items as you wish, unless you have no datasets (e.g. votes) yet.
+Remove or add items as you wish, as long as you have no datasets (e.g. votes)
+yet.

 This list is used to build up a list consisting of the item information and
 a selection for the preferred choice.
 This is done via the function